SirCamyCamCam/COP4331-Project/artifacts/responsibilities.md

  - Reformatted github/Updated gitignore

  ## Amin Kavehzadeh
-- revised the Master Audio slider to function in all scenes and transfer information over from scene to scene
+- revised the Master Audio slider function
 - created a new UI tab in the main scene that enables the designation of waypoints
- - created buttons utilizing the Unity UI and a Waypoint manager script to handel the designation of farming,nursery, and trash site waypoints
+- created buttons utilizing the Unity UI and a Waypoint manager script to handel the designation of farming,nursery, and trash site waypoints(User stories 2, 3, and 4 in sprint 4, In Progress)